 (day, month) 2017

-Packed weekend of culture for Hull with comedy, jazz, theatre, literature and a mystical parade!
+Packed weekend of culture for Hull with comedy, jazz, theatre, literature and a thrilling parade!

 As we approach the end of the year, Hull UK City of Culture 2017 is showing no signs of slowing down with a jam-packed and diverse weekend ahead.

-Among the highlights are a mystical parade, award winning comedy, immersive theatre, the return of the Hull Jazz Festival and the start of crime fiction festival, Hull Noir
+Among the highlights are a thrilling and magical parade, award winning comedy, immersive theatre, the return of the Hull Jazz Festival and the start of crime fiction festival, Hull Noir

 Saturday sees the final Act of Wanton Wonder from the Land of Green Ginger in the form of Land of Green Ginger Unleashed, a spectacular parade through the city centre by masters of story-telling and street performance Macnas.
-Supported by Spirit of 2012 and Hull Clinical Commissioning Group, Land of Green Ginger has been intriguing and entertaining the people of Hull with magic and mysticism at a number of free events through the year, including 7 Alleys at East Park, The Gold Nose of Green Ginger in Bransholme, the Longhill Burn, the Re-redifussion voice park at Pickering Park, and the recent Micropolis in Anlaby.
+Supported by Spirit of 2012, Arts Council England and Hull Clinical Commissioning Group, Land of Green Ginger has been intriguing and beguiling the people of Hull with diverse, spectacular and playful f free events through the year, including 7 Alleys at East Park, The Gold Nose of Green Ginger in Bransholme, the Longhill Burn, the Re-rediffusion’s Voice Park at Pickering Park, and the recent Micropolis in Springhead Pumping Station in Derringham

-The parade is set to begin in Vernon Street in the city centre at 6.30pm before weaving its way along Queens Dock Avenue, Guildhall Road, Lowgate, Liberty Lane and High Street, finishing at Humber Street at approximately 8pm.
+The procession is set to begin at the Rose Bowl in the city centre at 6.30pm before weaving its way along Guildhall Road, Lowgate, Liberty Lane and High Street, finishing at Humber Street at approximately 8pm.

 Saturday is also a great night for comedy lovers in the city too, with The Kagools, Jack Gleadow and Rich Jackson all performing at Kardomah94, and Handsome and Funny Stand Up, and Katie Pritchard performing at Chance in Saville Street as part of Hull Comedy Festival.